Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 \subsubsection{Data Synchronization}

 \paragraph{High Calibration Requirements}

 For radar-camera fusion systems, well-calibrated sensors are the prerequisite.
 In multi-sensor calibration, LiDAR sensors are typically employed as an essential intermediary component.
-The LiDAR sensor is calibrated separately from the camera sensor and radar sensor, and then a transformation matrix between the radar and camera can be calculated \cite{zheng2022tj4dradset, burnett2022boreas}.
-In addition to the sensor-to-sensor calibration, calibration between a single sensor and the vehicle coordinate system is also a feasible approach \cite{yan2023sensorx2car}.
-Although numerous approaches (e.g., \cite{domhof2021joint, cui20213d}) are proposed for calibration between radars and the cameras, the accuracy of the calibration remains a challenge due to the inaccurate and vulnerable radar returns.
-Besides, as far as we know, \cite{cui20213d} is the only method for 4D radar and camera calibration.
+The LiDAR sensor is calibrated separately from the camera sensor and radar sensor, and then a transformation matrix between the radar and camera can be calculated \cite{zheng2022tj4dradset, burnett2023boreas}.
+Although numerous approaches (e.g., \cite{domhof2021joint, cui20213d, zhang20223dradar2thermalcalib}) are proposed for calibration between radars and the cameras, the accuracy of the calibration remains a challenge due to the inaccurate and vulnerable radar returns.
+Besides, as far as we know, \cite{cui20213d} and \cite{paek2022k} are the only methods for 4D radar and camera calibration.
 As 4D radar technologies are developing rapidly, we believe that 4D radar calibration is a potential direction, and more finds will be proposed in the future.

 In real scenarios, extrinsic calibration parameters between radar and camera sensors may change from vehicle vibration.
 Besides, different sampling frequencies of the radar and camera may produce a particular temporal difference between the data from each sensor.
 The temporal difference would cause data inconsistency, especially when the ego-car or targets move at high speed.
 Therefore, real-time online calibration and correction are essential research directions in the future.